All You Need To Know About Leopard Geckos

 • Most of the time, their overall white or pale yellow coloration is marked by dark brown spots.

-• Moreover, although their skin appears to be very rough because of these spots and bumps, their integument is very soft and smooth.
+• Their skin appears rough because of these spots and bumps, but their integument is soft and smooth.

 • Unlike other geckos, leopard geckos appear to be very unusual because of their presence of eyelids.
 Aside from that, they also lack the clinging toe pads.
 Because of this, they only climb on vertical surfaces.